 Food Storage FAQ

 Comprehensive Food Storage FAQ v.
-0.1.5
+0.2.0, updated 08/30/2018

 What is an Oxygen Absorber?

 An oxygen absorber is a small packet of material used to prolong the shelf life of food.
-They are used in food packaging to prevent food colour change, to stop oils in foods from becoming rancid, and also retard the growth of oxygen-using aerobic microorganisms such as fungi.
+They are used in food packaging to prevent food color change, to stop oils in foods from becoming rancid, and also retard the growth of oxygen-using aerobic microorganisms such as fungi.

-The active ingredient is an iron oxide powder, which when it chemically reacts (ie. rusts) removes oxygen from the atmosphere.
+The active ingredient is an iron oxide powder, which when it chemically reacts (IE. rusts) removes oxygen from the atmosphere.

 How do I know when an oxygen absorber is working?